sgoti-gpg/blessed-configs/README.md

 # blessed-configs #

-It is to dangerous to go alone; take these.
+It is too dangerous to go alone; take these.